-(4) Since 2015, Alain Bédard, President and CEO of the Corporation, has not received any compensation, including any annual retainer or per-meeting fee, for serving as a director or as Chairman of the Board of Directors.
+(4) Since 2015, Alain Bédard, President and CEO of the Corporation, has not received any compensation, including any annual retainer in cash or equity, for serving as a director or as Chairman of the Board of Directors.

 (5) The Share Price is based on the VWAP of the applicable local market of the Outside Director's residence (TSX or NYSE) for the five (5) trading days that precede the Award Date.
-In 2021, the Share Price was C\$96.68 for Canadian residents and \$77.32 for US residents.
+In 2022, the Share Price was C\$105.70 for Canadian residents and \$83.28 for US residents.

-(6) For purposes of determining the number of RSUs for Outside Directors residing in Canada, the Equity Retainer Amount was first converted to the Canadian dollars based on the average exchange rate for the 5 days preceding the Award date, namely (1.00 USD = 1.2499 CAD).
+(6) For purposes of determining the number of RSUs for Outside Directors residing in Canada, the Equity Retainer Amount was first converted to the CAD based on the average exchange rate for the 5 days preceeding the Award date, namely (1.00 USD = 1.2499 CAD).

-(7) Includes the dividend equivalent earned as of December 31, 2021 and paid in January 2022.
+(7) Includes the dividend equivalent earned as of December 31, 2022 and paid in January 2023.